spacetelescope/drizzlepac/doc/source/multivisit.rst

   Numbering convention for SkyCells within a Projection Cell used for naming the SkyCell.

-The numbering of the SkyCells within a ProjectionCell starts in the lower left corner at (1,1) corresponding to the cell that with the lowest declination and largest RA since the SkyCell is oriented so that the Y axis follows a line of RA pointing towards the North Pole.
+The numbering of the SkyCells within a ProjectionCell starts in the lower left corner at (1,1) corresponding to the cell with the lowest declination and largest RA since the SkyCell is oriented so that the Y axis follows a line of RA pointing towards the North Pole.
-This indexing provides a way to identify uniquely any position on the sky that can be used as the basis for a unique filename for all products generated from the exposures that overlap each SkyCell.
+This indexing provides a way to identify uniquely any position on the sky and can be used as the basis for a unique filename for all products generated from the exposures that overlap each SkyCell.
 Mosaics generated for each SkyCell uses this indexing to create files with names using the convention: